-- observing the symptoms of children's illnesses and injuries and systematically recording and sharing this information with families (and medical professionals where required) - quarantining children / staff in a designated area should they display symptoms of a pandemic disease. - ensure that the nominated supervisor, or person in day-to-day care of the service, contacts the parents/guardians or authorised emergency contact for the child - request that the child is collected from the service if the child is not well enough to participate in the program - ensure that they separate the child from the group and have a staff member remain with the child until the child recovers, a parent/guardian arrives or another responsible person takes charge - call an ambulance (refer to definition of medical emergency) if a child appears very unwell or has a serious injury that needs urgent medical attention - ensure that the child is returned to the care of the parent/guardian or authorised emergency contact person as soon as is practicable - ensure that, where medication, medical or dental treatment is obtained, the parents/guardians are notified as soon as is practicable and within 24 hours, and are provided with details of the illness and subsequent treatment administered to the child - ensure that the approved provider is notified of the incident - ensure that the Incident, Injury, Trauma and Illness Record is completed as soon as is practicable and within 24 hours of the occurrence.
+- observing the symptoms of children's illnesses and injuries and systematically recording and sharing this information with families (and medical professionals where required) - ensure that the nominated supervisor, or person in day-to-day care of the service, contacts the parents/guardians or authorised emergency contact for the child - request that the child is collected from the service if the child is not well enough to participate in the program - ensure that they separate the child from the group and have a staff member remain with the child until the child recovers, a parent/guardian arrives or another responsible person takes charge - call an ambulance (refer to Definition of medical emergency) if a child appears very unwell or has a serious injury that needs urgent medical attention - ensure that the child is returned to the care of the parent/guardian or authorised emergency contact person as soon as is practicable - ensure that, where medication, medical or dental treatment is obtained, the parents/guardians are notified as soon as is practicable and within 24 hours, and are provided with details of the illness and subsequent treatment administered to the child - ensure that the approved provider is notified of the incident ensure that the Incident, Injury, Trauma and Illness Record is completed as soon as is practicable and within 24 hours of the occurrence.

-Details entered in the Incident, Injury, Trauma and Illness Record as per Reg 87 pg 105 and will include the following:
+Details that must be entered in the Incident, Injury, Trauma and Illness Record include the following:

-- the name and age of the child - the circumstances leading to the incident, injury or trauma, or relevant circumstances surrounding the child becoming ill (including any symptoms) - the time and date the incident occurred, the injury was received or the child was subjected to the trauma, or the apparent onset of the illness - the action taken by the service, including any medication administered, first aid provided or medical personnel contacted - details of any person who witnessed the incident, injury or trauma, or the apparent onset of illness - the name of any person the service notified, or attempted to notify, of any incident, injury, trauma or illness that a child suffered while being educated and cared for by the service, and the time and date of the notifications/attempted notifications - the name and signature of the person making an entry in the record, and the time and date that the entry was made - Staff have informed the parent or guardian in person / via phone / email or Storypark about the incident, Trauma or illness.
+- the name and age of the child - the circumstances leading to the incident, injury or trauma, or relevant circumstances surrounding the child becoming ill (including any symptoms) - the time and date the incident occurred, the injury was received or the child was subjected to the trauma, or the apparent onset of the illness - the action taken by the service, including any medication administered, first aid provided or medical personnel contacted - details of any person who witnessed the incident, injury or trauma, or the apparent onset of illness - the name of any person the service notified, or attempted to notify, of any incident, injury, trauma or illness that a child suffered while being educated and cared for by the service, and the time and date of the notifications/attempted notifications - the name and signature of the person making an entry in the record, and the time and date that the entry was made - signature of a parent/guardian to verify that they have been informed of the occurrence.